Evidence for profile changes in PSR J1713+0747 using the uGMRT: Analysis and Results

-where $A$ is the amplitude of the dip, $t_0$ is the EoT, $\tau$ is the recovery timescale and $\alpha$ is the chromatic index (0 - achromatic dip, 2 - dispersion measure (DM) dip or 4 - scattering dip).
-We used the \texttt{ENTERPRISE} \citep{Ellis+2019} package to compare these recovery models to the Band 5 timing residuals in a Bayesian framework.
-We assumed broad log-uniform priors for $A$ and $\tau$, whereas we used the constraint provided by \citet{2021ATel14652} as an informative prior for $t_0$.
-We find that, for the Band 5 data, the achromatic dip model where the magnitude is independent of the observing frequency $\nu$ is preferred over the the DM dip model and the scattering dip model with Bayes factors of around $403$ and $3 \times 10^{16}$ respectively (computed via nested sampling \citep{Feroz2009} using the \texttt{nestle} \citep{Barbary2021} package).
-We also cross-checked these Bayes factors outside of the \texttt{ENTERPRISE} framework using the \texttt{dynesty}~\citep{Speagle} package, and confirmed that they agree with the \texttt{ENTERPRISE}-based estimates.
-According to the Jeffreys' scale \citep{Trotta08}, these point to decisive evidence for the achromatic model providing the best description of the data.
-The achromatic fit is also plotted in Figure \ref{fig:timres} along with the residuals after subtracting this model.
-The magnitude of the fitted jump and the recovery timescale for this model are $\sim47$ $\mu$s and $\sim140$ days respectively.
+where $A$ is the amplitude of the event, $t_{0}$ is the EoT, $\tau$ is the recovery timescale and $\alpha$ is the chromatic index.
+Depending on the sign of the amplitude $A$, the model can be a dip ($A<0$) or a bump ($A>0$).
+From Figure 3, it is clear that we can immediately rule out all pure dip models with $\alpha\ge0$, including pure achromatic dip ($\alpha=0$), dispersion measure (DM) dip ($\alpha=2$) and scattering dip ($\alpha=4$), since the jump is clearly stronger in Band 5 (higher frequency) than in Band 3 (lower frequency).
+Therefore, we investigate three alternative models to fit the timing jump and recovery: (A) a model with chromatic index as a free parameter, (B) an achromatic dip + DM bump model, and (C) an achromatic dip + scattering bump model.
+We used the \texttt{ENTERPRISE} package \citep{Ellis+2019} to compare these models to the timing residuals in a Bayesian framework.
+We assumed broad log-uniform priors for $|A|$ and $\tau$, and a broad uniform prior for $\alpha$, whereas we used the constraint provided by \citet{2021ATel14652} as an informative prior for $t_{0}$.
+We find that, for the combined Band 3 and Band 5 data, the model A described above is preferred over model B and model C with Bayes factors of around $403$ and $2\times10^{17}$ respectively (computed via nested sampling \citep{Feroz2009} using the \texttt{nestle} package \citep{Barbary2021}).
+We also cross-checked these Bayes factors outside of the \texttt{ENTERPRISE} framework using the \texttt{dynesty} package \citep{Speagle}, and confirmed that they agree with the \texttt{ENTERPRISE}-based estimates.
+According to the Jeffreys' scale \citep{Trotta08}, these point to decisive evidence for the model with chromatic index as a free parameter (model A) providing the best description of the data, amongst the models we investigated.
+The fit for model A is also plotted in Figure 3 along with the residuals after subtracting this model.
+The chromatic index in model A is estimated to be $-1.34\pm0.07$ with an amplitude of $\sim$48 $\mu$s and a recovery timescale of $\sim$159 days.